 Every growing company starts the same way.
 Someone opens a Google Sheet.
 Columns for vendor name, annual cost, renewal date, owner.
 It works until contract number forty.
 Then it stops.

 The failure mode is structural, not cosmetic.
 Notice periods range from 30 to 120 days.
-Auto-renewal clauses fire silently with price escalation already baked in — 20% annual increases are common and almost never challenged because nobody saw them coming.
+Auto-renewal clauses fire silently with price escalation already baked in — industry data from 2024–2025 shows[7] the average requested price hike at renewal is 11.5%, and 60% of vendors deliberately obscure rising prices by bundling AI features whether you use them or not.
 SLA credits have claim windows.
+AWS requires claims within roughly 30 days of the incident.
+Azure gives you 90 days.
+GCP manual claim windows vary by service.
 Miss the window, the money you were owed evaporates.
-None of these mechanisms care whether your spreadsheet is up to date.
+None of these mechanisms care whether your spreadsheet is current.

 The real cost is not the line items.
 It is the negotiation leverage.
 Discover a contract renewed three days ago and you have zero leverage for twelve months.
 Discover it ninety days out and you have time to benchmark, evaluate alternatives, and negotiate from a position where the vendor knows you can walk.
 Same contract, two different worlds, separated by who saw the date first.

-Finance learns about the overrun after the invoice posts
+Finance learns about the cost overrun after the billing cycle closes

-Continuous parsing from contract source data, not memory
+Continuous parsing from contract source data — not from memory or last week's update

-Auto-renewal clauses extracted, flagged, escalated before the window closes
+Auto-renewal and escalation clauses extracted, flagged, escalated before the window closes

-SLA drift detected monthly, credit claims queued with deadlines attached
+SLA drift detected monthly; credit claims queued with provider-specific deadlines attached

-Concentration scored by category and operational function, not just spend
+Concentration scored by operational function and spend share, separately

-Finance gets actionable briefs before the renewal window opens
+Finance gets actionable briefs with deadlines before the renewal window opens

 Renewal countdown, SLA drift, and concentration risk run in parallel against the same parsed contract data.